catid/dataloader/README.md

 You can start from a specific step by setting the `start_step` parameter in the `EpochConfig` object, for resuming training from a checkpoint.
 Note that the `context_size`, `micro_batch_size`, `min_data_length`, `local_rank`, `local_rank_count`, `seed0` and `seed1` parameters must be set to the same value as when the checkpoint was created, as otherwise the data at each step will not match the previous training run.

+Note that the validation split can also be loaded and stepped through using the same code, but a different `data_path`.

 ## Sharding